 What Does a Plaintiff Need to Know to File a Case?

-If you’re considering filing a lawsuit in Nevada, there are several steps you will need to take.
+If you’re considering filing a lawsuit in Nevada involving the doctrine of attractive nuisance, there are several steps you will need to take.
 Depending on the circumstances of your case, you may want the help of a premises liability lawyer or a wrongful death attorney.
 To file a lawsuit, you will need to:

 Determine the Appropriate Court